 High Street Sparks

-'High Street Sparks' funding can provide small grants of up to £2,500 (and in exceptional cases £5,000) to community projects designed to breathe life back into our city centre.
-Applications are now open for projects that focus on, raise awareness of and celebrate the heritage of the conservation area that was adopted in Plymouth's city centre in July 2019.
+'High Street Sparks' provided small grants of up to £2,500 (and in exceptional cases £5,000) to community projects designed to breathe life back into the city centre with a particular focus on raising awareness of and celebrating the heritage of a special conservation area that was adopted in July 2019.

 Conservation Area